RayHightower/rayhightower.github.octo-broken/source/_posts/2014-02-06-installing-rubinius-using-rvm.markdown

 ```

 ###Post Installation Notes
-The installation script found that I had two outdated Homebrew-installed packages: `automake` and `openssl`.
+The installation script found two outdated Homebrew-installed packages on my system: `automake` and `openssl`.
 If I had to perform this installation again, I would upgrade Homebrew and related packages _before_ installing Rubinius.

 Why install Rubinius?
 Why do we care about concurrency?
 These are two questions I expect to explore through my new Rubinius installation.